Bartozzz/bartozzz.github.io/_posts/2018-04-29-publishing-packages-to-npm.md

 - `package/` directory is where your package will actually reside once it is compiled.
 This is the directory that will be pushed to the npm registry.
 - `source/` directory is where your package source resides.
 It will not be pushed to the npm registry, but should be contained in the repository.

-As you can see, we have two `package.json` files.
+As you can see, there are two `package.json` files.
 The one at the root will be used to declare your `dependencies`, basic package data and build scripts.
 The second one is declaring in details the package that will be pushed to the npm registry.

 ### Compiling and building the package

 In this article, we will use [Babel](https://babeljs.io/) for the compilation process.
 Babel is a JavaScript transpiler that converts ECMAScript and other JavaScript subsets into plain JavaScript that can be used in any environment.
 First, you need to install Babel as a development dependency in your project:

 {% highlight bash %}
-$ npm install --save-dev babel-cli babel-node
+$ npm install --save-dev babel-cli
 {% endhighlight %}

 For full installation details, I encourage you to check [Babel' setup section in their documentation](https://babeljs.io/docs/setup/).
-Once Babel installed, we need to define a few scripts in your `/package.json`:
+Once Babel is installed, we can define a few scripts in `/package.json`:

 {% highlight json %}
 {